The Birth of Idolatory

 The roots of this practice appeared harmless enough.
 There were a few pious men in the community – Wadd, Suwa, Yaghith, Yauq and Nasr.
 When they died, Satan inspired the community to erect statues in their likenesses to commemorate their goodness.
 These statues were built on their graves; and travellers and passers-by would stand before them, paying their respects while reminding themselves of the piety of these good men.

 When the first generation died, the following generation followed the same practice, but forgot the original intention behind the construction of the statues.
 They began to worship the effigies as a ritual, forgetting the history, understanding and wisdom behind the original practice.
 They still believed in Allah, but were in a state of forgetfulness and ignorance.
 They believed that worshipping the statues and the graves would bring them closer to Allah.
-This was the beginning of shirk, and even now, over forty million Muslims globally still carry on the evil practice of grave worshipping, in the erroneous belief that the pious dead can support them.
+This was the beginning of shirk, and even now, millions of Muslims globally still carry on the evil practice of grave worshipping, in the erroneous belief that the pious dead can support them.

 Idolatory soon became widespread.
 As time went by, people started inventing statues and idols for themselves so that they could worship these man-made deities from their own homes.
 They submitted themselves to venerating the statues instead of Allah.